Nature, culture and history

 The rocky terrain and dense vegetation of Magnetic Island is home to allied rock-wallabies.
 Their subtle colouring camouflages these animals, making them difficult to see among the rocks.
 Allied rock-wallabies move quickly and surely around their rocky habitat, helped by short toenails on their hind feet.
 Look for them feeding in the early morning and late afternoon.

 Common brushtail possums are very active at night, feeding on flowers, fruit and leaves.
 During the day they hide in hollow branches or fallen logs.
-Other mammals seen on the island include echidnas, black flying-foxes and little bentwing bats.
+Other mammals seen on the island include echidnas, black flying-foxes and Northern broad-nosed bats.

 Several species of snake are found on Magnetic Island including the non-venomous common (green) tree snake.
 A venomous snake, the death adder, is common on the island as opposed to the mainland where numbers have been reduced by cane toads.
-With its distinctive, broad triangular head, short, fat body and reddish brown to grey bands, the death adder hides under leaf litter or sand.
+With its distinctive, broad triangular head, short, fat body and reddish brown to grey bands, the death adder is an ambush predator that hides under leaf litter or sand.

 Large marine animals that may be seen around the island include sea turtles and dugongs.
 They feed in the extensive seagrass meadows surrounding the island.
-Sea turtles also nest on the island's beaches during the summer months.
+Flatback and Green sea turtles also nest on the island's beaches during the summer months.

 Over 180 species of birds can be seen on Magnetic Island.
 Some birds live permanently on the island while others are migratory visitors.
-Seabirds include gulls, terns, sandpipers, dotterels and oystercatchers.
-Ospreys, white-bellied sea-eagles and kites patrol the island, soaring overhead in the thermal currents.
-Near fresh water see purple swamphens, Australasian grebes and Pacific black ducks.
+Shore birds include gulls, terns, sandpipers, dotterels and oystercatchers.
+Ospreys, Wedge-tailed eagles, white-bellied sea-eagles and kites patrol the island, soaring overhead in the thermal currents.
+Near fresh water see purple swamphens and Magpie Geese.
 Peaceful doves, pied currawongs, olive-backed sunbirds and a variety of honeyeaters frequent woodland areas.
 Once common along the eastern coastline, the bush stone-curlew is still found in large numbers on the island.

 Culture and history

-The Wulgurukaba people were able to maintain their traditional lifestyle until the mid 1890s when the Townsville port was established.
+The Wulgurukaba people were able to maintain their traditional lifestyle until the mid-1890s when the Townsville port was established.
 As more European people moved into the area, the Wulgurukaba people were forced to move off their traditional lands, and confrontations with settlers, loss of traditional food sources and disease took their toll.
 They remained on the island until the 1920s and 30s but were eventually forced to live in missions on the mainland.
-A small group of Wulgurukaba people remain on, or have returned to the island.
+Wulgurukaba people have an enduring and continuing connection with Yunbenun and ongoing custodianship of their country, culture and community.
+The Wulgurukaba people, work closely with QPWS to manage and make decisions about their land and sea country.

 From 1942 Townsville became a major base for the military and its harbour, Cleveland Bay, an important assembly point for shipping.
-During 1942–43, a signal station and coastal battery were built on Magnetic Island for controling shipping and defence of the harbour.
+During 1942–43, a signal station and coastal battery were built on Magnetic Island for controlling shipping and defence of the harbour.
 Two 3,000,000 candle-powered searchlights, capable of spotting aircraft at 30,000 feet, were located at Horseshoe and Florence bays, and a radar screen was located high in the hills above Arthur Bay.
 The Australian Coast Artillery Units operated the Forts complex from 1943 until the end of the Pacific War in 1945.
 Today the Forts ruins are protected under the Queensland Heritage Act 1992.
+The Forts Walk has a historical interpretative display about Magnetic Island during WWII.